 You should attempt to resolve any issues you are having with your employer by discussing these issues with them.
-However, from time to time you may need to resolve issues, disagreements or disputes with your employer.
-The good news is Regulation and Contract Management can help.
+However, from time to time you may require help to resolve issues, disagreements or disputes with your employer.
+The good news is that Regulation and Contract Management can help.

 How it works

 If there is a problem, disagreement or dispute between you and your employer, Regulation and Contract Management consultants are available to provide impartial advice.

 Call Regulation and Contract Management and speak to an area consultant, or arrange a time for someone to meet with you and your employer.

 See assistance and support for more information.

 - Try to resolve the issue in the workplace.
 Speak with your employer – outline the issue and the impact it’s having on you.

 - If talking hasn’t helped, contact Regulation and Contract Management on 1800 673 097 to speak to an area consultant.
 The consultant will offer impartial advice and let all parties know of their obligations to each other under the law and options for resolving the matter.
 The consultant can also meet with you or your employer, or both.

 - In cases where you have not been able to resolve the matter to your satisfaction, either party can lodge an application with the South Australian Industrial Relations Commission (SAIRC) Registry.

 Street address: Level 6, Riverside Centre, North Terrace, Adelaide